martinbogo/meshbbs/README.md

 Meshbbs uses a `config.toml` file for all settings.
 Run `meshbbs init` to create a default configuration.

+Note: `meshbbs init` also seeds default forum topics into `data/topics.json` (runtime store).
+Topics are no longer defined in `config.toml`.
+Manage topics interactively from within the BBS; existing installations with `[message_topics.*]` in TOML remain supported for backward compatibility (they’ll be merged into the runtime store at startup).

 <details>
 <summary><strong>📋 View Example Configuration</strong></summary>